-Motor vehicle crashes can happen to anyone, however, new teen drivers are at a high risk for causing motor vehicle including road infrastructure and pedestrian infrastructure (side walks), have a strong influence on not only motor vehicle safety, but also pedestrian safety.
+Percent of Motor Vehicle Crashes Involving a Teen Driver (15-17 years), 2011-2015 Motor vehicle crashes can happen to anyone, however, new teen drivers are at a high risk for causing motor vehicle safety.
 Pedestrian injuries are injuries in which a person (not in a vehicle, or riding a bicycle or motorcycle) was struck by a car, truck, SUV, or van33.
-Built environmental features at intersections and crosswalks can have an impact on pedestrian-
+Built environmental Age-Adjusted Pedestrian Injury Rate features at in Colerain Township, 2010-2014 intersections and crosswalks 51.3 per 100,000 can have an impact on pedestrianin Colerain Township that involved a pedestrian, 2011-2015 related injuries and motor vehicle crashes that involve a pedestrian34.
+The infrastructure of roads in a community can be associated with pedestrian related injuries and motor vehicle crashes34.